Pandarlu/MOTION2KEY_BitController/README.md

 ## 🧩 Lightweight Version

-Resolved the large file size issue required for running after cloning.
+When large files required after cloning are missing or inaccessible due to the absence of Git LFS.
-All functionalities can now be executed directly via Python without the executable.`Bit Controller.exe`
+All functionalities can now be executed directly via Python without the executable`Bit Controller.exe`.

 This is a lightweight UI that uses a camera feed to map body movements to keystrokes and interact with a focused game window on Windows.